The CORE Project

 The full list of successful projects can be found here.

-We also appear on the UKTIN website as a project page.
+CORE is on the UKTIN website as a project page.

 Check back for more updates as the project progresses.